History at Rockbeare is designed to ignite curiosity, foster understanding and celebrate the richness of the past.

 We intend to inspire all children and tailor our teaching and learning to suit their needs.
-As well as following a key-stage appropriate progression programme of study, we also plan many opportunities for cross-curricular learning including trips and visitors, maximizing the use of our surroundings and local area.
+As well as following a key-stage appropriate progression programme of study, where children are taught the explicit historical skills whilst learning the key concepts of a range of historical events.
+We also plan many opportunities for cross-curricular learning including trips and visitors, maximising the use of our surroundings and local area.
 Pupils are expected to take responsibility for leading their own learning, build on prior knowledge and ask questions to apply key skills independently.
 Key vocabulary for units of study are mapped out and revisited to ensure children understand, use and are confident to use historical language.

-We have a 2 year rolling programme of History themes, based on the National Curriculum.
+We have a 2 year rolling programme of History themes, based on a scheme of work called Key Stage History which is based around the aims and attainment targets of the National Curriculum.
 The curriculum is designed to build on prior knowledge, provide a high-quality progression of skills from EYFS to Year 6 and it allows the children to successfully make connections with other areas of their learning.
 Teachers modify teaching approaches to ensure that the curriculum and learning is accessible for all.

 Aims in History: